ScriptX.Services :: An Introduction

 Reference the ScriptX.Services javascript modules

-The client part of ScriptX.Services is written entirely in javascript and is delivered to client browsers in the usual way viz. a <script /> tag with src attribute referencing the location of the script.
+The client part of ScriptX.Services is written entirely in javascript and is delivered to client browsers in the usual way with a <script /> tag with src attribute referencing the location of the script.

 The MeadCo ScriptX.Services modules are available for download from Github or can be referenced via a cdn.